Go Back To Trail Finder

 You must be logged in to post a review.

-27 reviews of “Hamilton to Coleraine Rail Trail”
+29 reviews of “Hamilton to Coleraine Rail Trail”

-Only some sections are opened and of those it's a mixed bag in terms of trail surface.
+I spent two days, trying out some sections of the Hamilton to Coleraine Rail Trail.
+Only some sections are open and, of those, it's a mixed bag in terms of trail surface.
 Some sections are a nice ride, others grassy and some bumpy.
 Which is understandable as clearly this trail is still developing.

-Still there are some information boards, it's well fenced and there are many native trees to admire.
+The climb from Coleraine heading east is a nice gradual climb which with some surface works could become like the climb out of Alexandra or as you head west from Boonie Doon.
+There are some information boards, it's well fenced and there are many native trees to admire.
 While for me the highlight is hearing and seeing all the birds, despite a few swooping magpies.
+Hopefully over time it improves and they can get some bridges rebuilt.

 This trail is not 22km.
 More like 38 or 39.
 The section from "Glenelg Highway to Glenelg Highway" is horrid.
 It just needs a day's worth of bulldozing to sort it out.
 The misinformation about the distance – and us not reading the fine print, meant we were unable to complete the return trip.

 Hi Andrew, thanks for your feedback.
 The reason we state the rail trail is 22km is because the other sections are either under development or follow alternative routes to the original alignment.
-While in my view the section guides adequately spell this out, I will improve the wording of the summary to make this even clearer.
+While, in my view, the Section Guides adequately spell this out, I will improve the wording of the summary to make this even clearer.

 G'day Bert